 So our 7500 pages of text include input, output, and the prompt with “instructions” for the model.
 This makes the whole estimation process a bit tricky as we don’t know what the output may be.

-To find it out, we decided to run an experiment.
-The goal was to check the actual token usage with the three sample prompts, understand what factors have an impact on the output, and learn to estimate the cost of GPT-3 projects better.
+To find out, we decided to run an experiment.
+The goal was to check the actual token usage with the three sample prompts, understand what factors impact the output, and learn to estimate the cost of generative AI projects based on GPT-3 better.

-The experiment involved combining prompts with text corpora, sending them to an API, and then calculating the number of tokens returned.
-The cost of the API request was then monitored in the usage view, and – since there is one request per one billing window limit – a wait time of at least 5 minutes was implemented.
-The cost was then calculated by hand and compared with the cost recorded in the usage view to see if there were any discrepancies.
+The experiment involved combining prompts with text corpora, sending them to an API, and calculating the returned tokens.
+The API request cost was monitored in the usage view, with a wait time of at least 5 minutes per request to match the billing window.
+Then, we manually calculated the cost and compared it with the recorded usage to check for discrepancies.

-The plan was simple.
-We needed to collect several corpora (~10), prepare the prompts, estimate token usage, and call an API a few times to see the actual results.
-Based on the results, we were planning to search for correlations between input (corpora + prompt) and output.
-We wanted to discover what factors impact the length of the output and see if we are able to predict the token usage-based only on the input and the prompt.
+The plan was simple: collect several corpora (~10), prepare the prompts, estimate token usage, and call an API a few times to see the results.
+We aimed to find correlations between input (corpora + prompt) and output, discover factors impacting output length, and predict token usage based on the input and prompt.

 Read also: Open-source vs. OpenAI.
 8 best open-source alternatives to GPT